sheshantsinha/go-backend-project/README.md

 # go-backend-project
-It support only Add item and get item.
+It support only Add item and get item using DynamoDB.